Fortnite-API/py-wrapper/docs/response_flags.rst

 Using the Response Flags Class
 ------------------------------
 The :class:`~fortnite_api.ResponseFlags` class provides a set of flags that you can enable or disable and set in the client.
-This class is a subclass of the built-in :class:`~py.enum.IntFlag`, and thus, supports bitwise operations.
+This class is a subclass of the built-in :class:`~py:enum.IntFlag`, and thus, supports bitwise operations.

 To consider how to use response flags, let's consider the following example: